davidmreed/davidmreed.github.io/_drafts/filtering-parent-objects-child-objects-soql.md

     List<Project__c> = [SELECT Id FROM Project__c WHERE Id NOT IN :projectIds];

 The same Apex/SOQL pattern can be extended to cover multiple levels of subquery.
-The code above could be adapted to
+The code above could be adapted to FIXME

 ## Child Aggregate Query